 Agent Memory

 Lumibot includes native local memory for agentic strategies.
-Memory lets an agent record why it made a decision, search prior lessons, keep an open thesis, and leave files that a human can inspect after a backtest or live run.
+Memory lets an agent record why it made a decision, search prior lessons, keep an open thesis, and leave artifacts that a human can inspect after a backtest or live run.

 Lumibot agent memory lifecycle